 Wood-framed raised-garden beds, also called garden boxes, are great for growing small plots of vegetables and flowers.
 They keep pathway weeds from the garden soil, prevent soil compaction, provide good drainage and serve as a barrier to pests such as slugs and snails.

 Where are the Food Bank’s raised-bed gardens?

-With roots stemming from the Gleaning Program in 1997, the raised bed garden program was adopted by the Food Bank in 2009 with six partner garden sites, and has now grown to over 125 sites being hosted at locations such as schools, corporations, senior centers and churches.
-Our raised bed garden manager, Raina Ainslie, works with host sites for their initial garden set up and educational support.
-In January, we hosted our first workshop of the year, “Planning the Three Season Garden,” where 25 partner gardens gathered to learn about scheduling crops for spring, summer and fall harvests.
+With roots stemming from the Gleaning Program in 1997, the raised bed garden program was adopted by the Food Bank in 2009 with six partner garden sites, and has since grown to over 100 gardens hosted at schools, food cupboards and social service agencies.
+Our raised bed garden manager and garden educator work with host sites for their initial garden set up and educational support.

 I want to help.
 Where can I find out more about starting my own garden?

 We encourage home gardeners to grow and donate produce to your local food cupboard.
 Please review our best practices for harvesting and donating produce.
 We ask that you only donate quality produce – avoid donating bruised or overly mature veggies – no giant zucchini please!
 Questions about donating produce contact Catie Hargraves, Produce Manager at email@example.com or 610-873-6000 x125

 If you don’t have a home garden, we invite you to join us for volunteer opportunities at some of our host sites.